 •Named to Daily Journal's List of the Top Intellectual Property Lawyers in California, 2008-2009

 Ed has acted as lead trial counsel in Federal Courts nationwide, the U.S. International Trade Commission, California state courts and as appellate counsel before the Federal and Ninth Circuit.
 Ed has represented clients in over a dozen investigations through or shortly before trial in the U.S. ITC, including successfully trying two ITC cases during a single summer.
 He is currently and has recently represented clients in IP litigation pending in the ITC; the Eastern District of Texas; the Northern District of California; the Central District of California; the District of Delaware; the Eastern District of Virginia; the Western District of North Carolina; the District of Utah; the District of Massachusetts; the District of Colorado; and the Superior Court of Santa Clara County in California.
 Representative engagements include the following litigation matters:

 Extensive trial experience in the International Trade Commission:

 •In Re Footwear Products, 337-TA-936 (2015).
-Representing Walmart in a pending ITC case before Judge Bullock filed by Converse concerning trademarks.
+Representing a respondent in a pending ITC case before Judge Bullock filed by Converse concerning trademarks.

 •In Re Earpiece Devices Having Positioning and Retaining Structure and Components Thereof, 337-TA-912 (2014).
 Represented Monster in an ITC case filed by Bose concerning headphones.
 Favorably settled two weeks before trial.